 For those who love the outdoors, Fischer Park will be a favorite destination.
 The facilities and grounds are equipped for nearly every kind of fresh-air fun, containing a walking track and bike trail for casual types and tennis, basketball courts, and football fields for competitors.
 Group outings can make use of the pavilion and picnic areas.
 Smaller parks like Evans, McLemore, and Harvey also provide similar amenities.

 Restaurants, Breweries, and Bars

 One advantage of high tourism and proximity to Nashville is a better variety of eateries and watering holes than similarly sized cities.
-For southern food with a classy twist, try the Country Fried Steak or Liver and Onion dinner meals for about $14 each at The Mockingbird.
+For southern food with a classy twist, try the Country Fried Steak or Liver and Onion dinners at The Mockingbird.
 Bring food and sample a wide variety of craft beers at Wild Hare Beer Co., or hang out with friends at Froggy & Jeffro's Bar and Grille and show them who's boss with billiard and poker contests.